brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 if (std::is_constant_evaluated()) { }
 ```

-except with two differences:
+except with three differences:

+1. No header include is necessary.
-1. The syntax is different, which completely sidesteps the confusion over the
+2. The syntax is different, which completely sidesteps the confusion over the
 proper way to check if we're in constant evaluation.
 You simply cannot misuse
 the syntax.
-2. We can use `if consteval` to allow invoking immediate functions.
+3. We can use `if consteval` to allow invoking immediate functions.

 To explain the latter a bit more, the current language rules allow you to invoke
 a `consteval` function from inside of another `consteval` function